yorak/VeRyPy/README.md

 VeRyPy is an **easy** to use **Python** library of classical Capacitated **Vehicle Routing Problem** (CVRP) algorithms.
 The enclosed implemented algorithms can be used to solve vehicle routing and travelling salesman problems (TSP).
 The code files are very loosely coupled so that you can take just the algorithms or the functionality you need in your studies or in your research project.

 Compared to the existing heuristic and metaheuristic open source VRP libraries such as the [VRPH](https://projects.coin-or.org/VRPH), [Google OR-Tools](https://developers.google.com/optimization/), and others, the focus in VeRyPy has been in reusability of the code and in replicating the existing results from the literature.
 The lightness of the framework and architecture of VeRyPy is very much intentional as many existing libraries are complex beasts to reason about and understand which limits their use in a more exploratory setting.
 Please note that the limitations of VeRyPy are also related to the main target of replication: it is not the fastest, the most sophisticated, nor the most effective library for solving these problems.
-However, if you are looking for something simple, VeRyPy might be a good fit.
+However, if you are looking for something simple, VeRyPy might be just perfect fit.

 An ensemble of relatively simple heuristics can be an effective and robust way to solve practical problems and learning on the effectivity of different approaches before rolling out a more specialized and sophisticated algorithm.
 Furthermore, the quality of the solutions produced by the state-of-the-art metaheuristics depend on the quality of the initial solutions and VeRyPy can be used to produce a varied set of initial solutions for these more advanced methods.